trade-tariff/trade-tariff-api-docs/README.md

 ## Updating content

-To update content of this site, modify the files under `source` and the `source/v2/openapi.yaml` file.
+To update content of this site, modify the files under `source` directory, i.e., the `source/v1/openapi.yaml` and `source/v2/openapi.yaml` files.

 HTML pages are in the [`/source`][source-dir] of this repository and are authored using Markdown.
 You can make edits to these pages by making changes in a branch and then opening a pull request.